-Beyond that, Toya has also been a vitally engaged partner with staff and trustees throughout the organization's strategy work.
-With proven organizational leadership expertise as well as deep relationships across Oregon, Toya takes the helm at a pivotal moment for Meyer, as it introduces a new strategic framework and a new mission statement: To accelerate racial, social and economic justice for the collective well-being of Oregon’s lands and peoples.
+With proven organizational leadership expertise as well as deep relationships across Oregon, Toya Fick joins Meyer Memorial Trust as president and CEO at a pivotal moment for the organization as it seeks to deliver on a newly defined mission: to accelerate racial, social and economic justice for the collective well-being of Oregon’s lands and peoples.

 “The challenges ahead, for our state as much as for our country and our planet, cannot be met by any one individual or organization.
 It will take collaboration the likes of which we have not seen before — transparent, honest, nimble, responsive, focused and sustained.”

 As the Oregon Executive Director of Stand for Children, she wrote and led the charge to pass Measure 98.
 The voter-approved measure changed the way Oregon invests in and supports student success.
 It has increased the number of career-related programs in the state by 40% and is broadly credited with driving a record six-point increase in graduation rates, with students of color and low-income students making the biggest gains.

 Toya also served on Meyer's Board of Trustees for over six years, including as chair through a series of overlapping crises in 2020 — historic wildfires, the COVID-19 pandemic and the killings of George Floyd, Ahmaud Arbery, Breonna Taylor, Tony McDade, Elijah McCLain and too many others.
 In the wake of a growing movement to end systemic and structural racism, Toya played a primary role in Meyer’s launch of Justice Oregon for Black Lives.
 The five-year, $25 million initiative is the largest in Meyer’s history.